The Home Depot

 What is the recent mood?

 Recent user voice shows a frustrated sentiment.
-Users appreciate ease of online ordering and delivery and pickup convenience, but report severe performance lag and unreliable checkout process.
+Users appreciate convenient online shopping experience with reliable delivery and simple return processes for home goods, but report severe performance degradation and freezing screens make the shopping experience unusable post-update.

 What Users Love